 Reentry of Removed Aliens | 8 U.S. Code 1326- Read the U.S Code that establishes the law for reentry of removed aliens in the United States on the Cornell Law Scholl website.
 The code features what is considered illegal reentry, penalties and limitations.

 Immigration and Nationality Act– Follow this link to read the Immigration and Nationality Act.
 The act handles immigration issues in the United States.
 Some of the issues include penalties for document fraud, unlawful bringing of aliens into the country and applications for visas.

 Lawyer for Illegal Reentry in Houston, TX

 We assist clients with immigration issues in the greater Harris Country area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and numerous others.
-Call The Gonzalez Law Group, PLLC today at (832) 530-4070 or submit your information in our online for a free case evaluation.
+Call our firm today at (832) 530-4070 or submit your information in our online for a free case evaluation.